 Vice President of Operations and Finance

 Michael Lopez serves as the Vice President of Operations and Finance.
-Michael is responsible for the Operations team and works closely with the Area Operations and Finance Managers and the Shared Services Team to provide all operational services to 19 California schools (please align number of schools).
+Michael is responsible for the Operations team and works closely with the Area Operations and Finance Managers and the Shared Services Team to provide all operational services to 19 California schools.
 Prior to his current role, he served as the Director of Finance and as an Area Operations and Finance Manager.
 Michael joined Green Dot Public Schools in 2011.
 Prior to joining Green Dot, Michael worked in the Treasury department at the Los Angeles County Metropolitan Transportation Authority where he worked on a team that modernized the agency’s fare system from paper passes to contactless smart card technology.

 Michael earned his Bachelor of Arts from the University of Southern California and his Masters of Public Administration from California State University Long Beach.

 Damon Hands is an Area Superintendent supporting three high schools and three middle schools.
 Damon is deeply committed to Green Dot’s mission to prepare all students for college, leadership and life and serving the communities of greatest need in Los Angeles.
 Damon has been a part of Green Dot Public Schools since 2009.
 He began his service with Green Dot as an Administrator in Residence.
 In 2010 he served as founding principal of Ánimo Jefferson Charter Middle School.
 In 2013 he served as the principal of the 9th Grade Academy at Alain LeRoy Locke College Preparatory Academy.
 Prior to working in Green Dot, Damon was an assistant principal at Ball Junior High School in Anaheim, CA. He was a teacher at schools in Anaheim, Long Beach, Cali Colombia, and Jeddah, Saudi Arabia prior to his career as an administrator.